Pavansomisetty21/Text-to-Images-Leveraging-Flux-AI-for-Text-to-Image-Generation/README.md

 `Flux Pro` is the powerhouse, offering incredible image quality but available only through APIs .

 `Flux Dev` is open-weight, allowing developers to tinker and experiment, but it’s not for commercial use.
+Directly distilled from FLUX.1 pro, [FLUX.1 dev](https://github.com/black-forest-labs/flux/blob/main/model_licenses/LICENSE-FLUX1-dev) obtains similar quality and prompt adherence capabilities, while being more efficient than a standard model of the same size.

-`Flux Schnell` is the most accessible, with open source licensing and available on Hugging Face, making it perfect for personal projects or integrations with tools like Diffusers or Comfy UI.
+`Flux Schnell` is the most accessible, with open source licensing and available on Hugging Face, making it perfect for personal projects or integrations with tools like Diffusers or Comfy UI.it is  fastest model is tailored for local development and personal use.
+FLUX.1 [schnell] is openly available under an [Apache2.0 license.](https://github.com/black-forest-labs/flux/blob/main/model_licenses/LICENSE-FLUX1-schnell)

 1. Calling the API